insidegui/AdobeNativeFullscreen/README.md

 # NativeFullscreen Plugin

-A plugin to make Adobe Premiere, Adobe After Effects and Adobe Media Encoder support the native fullscreen mode on OS X. It also makes the windows look better with a dark titlebar.
+A plugin to make Adobe Premiere, Adobe After Effects, Adobe SpeedGrade and Adobe Media Encoder support the native fullscreen mode on OS X. It also makes the windows look better with a dark titlebar.

 **Tested only in Creative Cloud / Yosemite**.